ditpoo/nh-code-challange/README.md

     }
 }`

-Attach that token as a bearer token it will return the same token
+Attach that token as a bearer token it will return the same User